cmu-sei/CDAS/Config.md

     - actor_name_1 - list of word choices for the first word of the APT actor name
     - actor_name_2 - list of word choices for the second word of the APT actor name
     - num_agents - number of fake APT profiles to generate
-- org variables
-    - orgs_per_country - number of organizations to generate per country
-    - org_names - file from which to pull organization names

 ### Countries Configuration